HenriqueMenegale/prosper-pdf/README.md

 # Prosper PDF test

 This is a test app develeped for Prosper.
-It uses the provided API to create a chat allowing the user to ask questions about a PDF.
+It uses the provided API to create a chat allowing the user to ask questions about the PDF.

 ## Running the project